stewi1014/modular/README.md

 [![GoDoc](https://godoc.org/github.com/stewi1014/modular/modular32?status.svg)](https://godoc.org/github.com/stewi1014/modular/modular32)

-Modular tries to leverage pre-computation as much as possible to allow direct computation in Congruent() and Index(), leveraging [fastdiv] and pre-computed lookup tables.
+Modular tries to leverage pre-computation as much as possible to allow direct computation in Congruent() and Index(), using [fastdiv] and pre-computed lookup tables.
 I can't test it on all hardware, but in principle should perform better than traditional modulo functions on all but the strangest of hardware.

 For example, on my machine with a modulo of 1e-25;